ElecSpartan/Lab6-Handler/README.md

 I used file class to create a file object and finally checked if the file is empty

-I used DOM Parser to read and write the xml file with help from the youtube and internet I made a Container Class with datafields UUID LongName and ShortName so that every container will instantiate an object I made an ArrayList so it has a dynamic size and use the sort method to use the sort method I must implement Comparable interface in Container Class... it was easy as we are comparing Strings and String Class
+I used DOM Parser to read and write the xml file with help from youtube and internet I made a Container Class with datafields UUID LongName and ShortName so that every container will instantiate an object I made an ArrayList so it has a dynamic size and use the sort method to use the sort method I must implement Comparable interface in Container Class... it was easy as we are comparing Strings and String Class